Rules

 _http.get('http://localhost/liveforms/database/query/<DataSourceName>/<QueryName>?arg1=val1&arg2=val2'));

 A particular value can be read using x.resultSet[index].attribute, where index is used as an offset to select a specific row of the resultSet.
 The first row has an index of 0.
-If the database had a column named “email” and we wanted to get the second row, use x.resultSet[1].email to get the value. you could also assign that value directly to a control:
+If the database had a column named “email” and we wanted to get the second row, use x.resultSet[1].email to get the value.
+You could also assign that value directly to a control:

 TextBox.value = x.resultSet[1].email;